pfeilbr/aws-alb-to-lambda-playground/README.md

 learn ALB to Lambda integration

+## Notes

+- AWS provided DNSName for the ALB is of the format `xxxxxxx.us-east-1.elb.amazonaws.com`
+- the ALB DNSName does not provide SSL termination by default
+- you cannot request a certificate for the ALB DNSName (`xxxxxxx.us-east-1.elb.amazonaws.com`) via ACM
+- you can specify a single certificate for your `AWS::ElasticLoadBalancingV2::Listener` via the [`AWS::ElasticLoadBalancingV2::Listener Certificate`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-elasticloadbalancingv2-listener-certificate.html) property.
+If you need multipe certificates, use [`AWS::ElasticLoadBalancingV2::ListenerCertificate`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-listenercertificate.html)

 ## Demo

 > based on [alexcasalboni/template.yml](https://gist.github.com/alexcasalboni/9f118ac10a59a5c4eb6bfd75d0a65773) - AWS ALB - AWS Lambda integration with CloudFormation (YAML)